-An action, case, or proceeding may not be dismissed and thereafter refiled for the purpose of obtaining a different judge.
-If an action, case, or proceeding, or one essentially the same, is dismissed and refiled in this court, or removed or transferred to this court, it shall be assigned to the same judge.
+An action, case or proceeding may not be dismissed and thereafter refiled for the purpose of obtaining a different judge.
+If an action, case or proceeding, or one essentially the same, is dismissed and refiled, it shall be assigned to the same judge.
 It is the duty of every attorney appearing to bring the facts of the refiling to the attention of the clerk.